fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Every dream has a cost, the question isn’t if you’ll pay it, but whether the reward is worth it.
+  Arnold Schwarzenegger

 Truth is stranger than fiction, because Fiction is obliged to stick to possibilities; Truth isn't.
   Mark Twain